erikallin/cucitrace/rejsekort/Task 3/Task 3.1.0.md

 Question Task 3.1.0:
 --------------------

-Jennifer inserts her credit card at a kiosk at Norreport St.
+Carla wants to purchase a travel card.
-The kiosk reads the credit card number and verifies if the credit card is valid.
+She goes to a kiosk at Norreport St and provides her userID and credit card

--> What are the conditions for Jennifer's credit card to be considered as a valid one?
+-> What are the criteria to create a new travel card?

 -> Once you have the answer please open "Task 3.1.1.md"